hacken-in/hacken-in/README.md

 If you want to participate, feel free to fork and send us a pull request!

+We discuss features and problems in our google group that can be found (here)[http://groups.google.com/group/hcking].

 # Note on Patches/Pull Requests

 * Fork the project.